ContentsMayBeHot/RivalsofAetherSupervisedLearning/readme.md

 <h3>Collecting frames</h3>

+**WARNING**: Never run the collector agent without backing up your replays first.
+Any replays that happen to be in the replays folder (and not one of it's subfolders) will be deleted.
+Thus, it is essential that you run the the replay manager's sort function (as detailed above) prior to collecting.

 Launch Anaconda Prompt, activate the project environment, navigate to _/.../SerpentAI/_, and run the following commands: 1) **serpent activate SerpentRivalsofAetherGamePlugin**, and 2) **serpent activate SerpentRivalsofAetherGameAgentPlugin**.
 You can also run **serpent plugins** to check available and activated plugins.

 To collect frames effectively, we will need to override the game frame limiter setting for our game agent.
 Open _/.../SerpentAI/config/config.plugins.yml_ in a text editor and update the FPS value for _SerpentRivalsofAetherGameAgentPlugin_.
 We found that 10 FPS offers a decent balance.